-Feature-engine: A Feature Engineering for Machine Learning library¶
+Feature-engine: A Python library for Feature Engineering for Machine Learning¶

 Feature-engine includes transformers for:

-Feature-engine’s transformers can be assembled within the Scikit-learn pipeline, therefore making it possible to save and deploy one single object (.pkl) with the entire machine learning pipeline.
+Feature-engine transformers can be assembled within the Scikit-learn pipeline, therefore making it possible to save and deploy one single object (.pkl) with the entire machine learning pipeline.
 Check Quick Start for an example, on the navigation panel on the left.

-Feature-engine is a Python 3 package and works well with 3.5 or later.
+Feature-engine is a Python 3 package and works well with 3.6 or later.
 Earlier versions have not been tested.
-The simplest way to install Feature-engine is from PyPI with pip, Python’s preferred package installer.
+The simplest way to install Feature-engine is from PyPI with pip:

 $ pip install feature-engine

 Note, you can also install it with a _ as follows:

 $ pip install feature_engine

 Feature-engine is an active project and routinely publishes new releases.
 To upgrade Feature-engine to the latest version, use pip like this:

 If you’re using Anaconda, you can install the Anaconda Feature-engine package: